LinuxMercedes/markovirc/README.md

 ## Usage

-Marko only supports a single command line parameter and it's optional, it is used to specify an alternate config yml which allows easier multiserver support.
+Marko only supports a single, optional command line parameter.
+The first argument is used to specify an alternate config yml which allows easier multiserver support.

-    ruby bot.rb freenode.yml
+    ruby bot.rb [config file; default: config.yml]

+### Text Processing

+Previously, Marko processed all new messages on a new thread (with a GIL).
+When the primary instance of Marko was moved to over 60 channels, a lot of database action was conflicting and causing table locks.
+This, in turn, spawned many threads which all waited on each other progressively to finish.
+It quickly became benefical to have a single, separate program handle learning.

+Text processing handles the processing of text logged from the IRC bot instance.
+It individually processes each line asynchronously from the bot, and queues it up in an internal thread pool.
+It can optionally be ran with jruby (which requires you to install pg_jruby).

+  ruby programs/text_processing.rb [number of workers; default: 15]